How to Clean a Whirlpool Dishwasher

 cleaning edge of a dishwasher door with a melamine sponge

-Step 2: Remove and clean dishwasher vent Cover
+Step 2: Remove & clean the dishwasher vent cover.

 door of a dishwasher - vent and detergent dispenser

-On my Whirlpool dishwasher, there is a vent that can get really gross with hard water and mildew.
+On my dishwasher's door, there is a vent that can get really gross with hard water and mildew.
 The dishwasher vent cover needs to be taken off occasionally and scrubbed.

 To do this (again, on a Whirlpool), turn counter-clockwise about a quarter of the way.
 I have to use a screwdriver to (gently) pry it to the left.